wildstarnasa/LibApolloFixes/README.md

 GetAddon may not return anything for one of the above addons if it has not initialized yet.

-Example: TradeskillTalents will be accessible until the `GenericEvent_InitializeTradeskillTalents` event has fired.
+Example: TradeskillTalents will not be accessible until the `GenericEvent_InitializeTradeskillTalents` event has fired.

 However you *can* register for the "ObscuredAddonVisible" event which will be fired when addons can be retrieved with GetAddon.